Dynamic buffer management in ABM Inventory system

 Safety buffer (grey zone) is the guaranteed product display, the amount of goods not for selling, but for “beauty” of a shelf.
 It’s not managed dynamically.
 It is determined in order to support the guaranteed display.
-Surplus in the safety zone of the buffer are accepted by the system as loss of sales (because these goods are not designated for sale).
+The surplus in the safety zone of the buffer are accepted by the system as loss of sales (because these goods are not designated for sale).

-Example of dynamic management of the reserves buffer in the system ABM Inventory for the specific SKU
+Example of dynamic management of the reserve’s buffer in the system ABM Inventory for the specific SKU